iwastenotsystems/web-app/README.md

     grunt develop

-to have the *`Grunt`* build tool watch the *app/* directory for changes and issue compile commands to create the corresponding JavaScript code in the *build/* directory.
+to have the *`Grunt`* build tool build the *develop* version of the project, start an internal web server (default port 8001), and watch the *app/* directory for changes, issuing build commands as necessary.

+## Release

+Move to the project's root directory and issue:

+    grunt build

+to have the *`Grunt`* build build and test the *develop* version of the project, then build the *release* version and *docs*.

 ---